Family Matters (2022 film)

+Family Matters is a 2022 Philippine drama film directed by Nuel C. Naval from a screenplay written by Mel Mendoza-del Rosario.
+The film stars Noel Trinidad, Liza Lorena, Nonie Buencamino, Agot Isidro, Mylene Dizon, Nikki Valdez, James Blanco, and JC Santos.

-Family Matters is a 2022 Philippine drama film directed by Nuel Naval and produced under Cineko Productions and Top Story.
-It was released theatrically on December 25, 2022 as an entry to the 2022 Metro Manila Film Festival.
+Produced by Cineko Productions and Top Story, the film was released theatrically on December 25, 2022, as an entry to the 48th Metro Manila Film Festival.

 Premise

 Family Matters revolves around the family of an elderly married couple consisting of Francisco (Noel Trinidad) and Eleanor (Liza Lorena), and their children: Kiko (Nonie Buencamino), Fortune (Mylene Dizon), Ellen (Nikki Valdez), and Enrico (JC Santos).
 Ellen flies for the United States in a bid to find a romantic partner, leaving the three other siblings to take care of their parents.